MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 might be affected by functions, variables, and other scripts in the session and in the user's profile.

-Line breakpoints are specific to script files, so they are set only in script files.
+Line breakpoints are specific to script files, so they're set only in script files.

-## Debugging Functions
+## Debugging functions

-When you set a breakpoint on a function that has `Begin`, `Process`, and `End` sections, the debugger breaks at the first line of each section.
+When you set a breakpoint on a function that has `begin`, `process`, and `end` sections, the debugger breaks at the first line of each section.

 For example: